OTC Full Form-Over the Counter

 Over-the-Counter (OTC) Market: Understanding its Role and Impact

-The Over-the-Counter (OTC) market is a decentralized marketplace where financial instruments, including stocks, bonds, derivatives, and currencies, are traded directly between parties without a central exchange.
-Unlike major stock exchanges such as the New York Stock Exchange (NYSE) or Nasdaq, OTC trading relies on a network of dealers who negotiate directly with buyers and sellers.
+The Over-the-Counter (OTC) market is a decentralized marketplace where financial instruments like stocks, bonds, derivatives, and currencies are traded directly between parties without a central exchange.
+It provides liquidity and access to securities for companies not listed on major exchanges like NYSE or Nasdaq.

 What is the OTC Market?